What is ACES?

 The ACES (Academic Competencies Enhancement Series) course is based on King's College London's award-winning THRIVE programme for early career researchers, and covers a range of non-technical skills needed to build a career in today's competitive international research environment.

 ACES comprises the following workshops (most are one day):

 - Mentoring: fellows learn the skills and techniques to be an effective mentor before entering into a year-long peer mentoring scheme with another AMARI fellow.
 Our mentoring consultant is Alexis Hutson.

 - Work-life balance: activity management techniques are discussed along with testimonies, stories and Q&A with experienced African researchers who have coped with the challenges of finding balance.

-- Teamwork: fellows take the Myers-Briggs (preferences) and Thomas-Kilmann (conflict) questionnaires, before being taught teamwork theory and engaging in role playing difficult situations with colleagues
+- Teamwork: fellows take the Big Five (personality) or Myers-Briggs (preferences), and Thomas-Kilmann (conflict) questionnaires, before being taught teamwork theory and engaging in role playing difficult situations with colleagues.

 - Career strategy: fellows learn how to set strategic goals for themselves, then how to build and mobilise networks to reach those long-term aims.
 This module is led by international expert on research and academic careers Prof Shelda Debowski.

 - Presentation skills: fellows learn how to give effective verbal presentations, including pitching proposals and describing research work, and how to create strong visuals to support their talks.
 Our presentations consultant is Simon Cain.

 - Digital media: this sessions shows fellows how to use digital platforms to disseminate their work, build their profiles, and engage in online debate.
 Our digital media consultant is Dr Vaughan Bell.

 - Engaging policy makers: this workshops opens up the discussion on how best to translate research findings into practice by working with policy makers to influence and guide their decision-making on health service delivery.